Peter Dowding: Premier

 After months of speculation, in December 1987, Burke announced his intention to resign as premier and from parliament on 25 February 1988.
-Dowding was the most likely candidate to replace him as Burke had named him as his preferred successor.
-A secret opinion poll conducted by the Labor Party in March 1987 found that Dowding was the most "electorally acceptable" candidate, however certain trade unions and sections of the Labor Party disliked Dowding.
-Other contenders were David Parker, Bob Pearce, and Julian Grill, however they all pulled out of contention before the 30 December Labor caucus vote due to Burke's influence, the opinion poll, and the need for the party to be united.
+Burke had named Dowding as his preferred successor.
+A secret opinion poll conducted by the Labor Party in March 1987 found that Dowding was the most "electorally acceptable" candidate, however some trade unions and sections of the Labor Party disliked Dowding.
+Other contenders were David Parker, Bob Pearce, and Julian Grill, however they all pulled out of contention before the 30 December Labor caucus vote due to Burke's influence, the opinion poll, and the desire for the party to be united.
 Dowding was unanimously elected as the leader of the Labor Party and Parker was unanimously elected as deputy leader, replacing Mal Bryce, who had also announced his intention to resign.

 Dowding and his ministry were sworn in by Governor Gordon Reid on 25 February 1988.
 Dowding gave himself the positions of treasurer, minister for productivity, minister for public sector management and minister for women's interests.
 The changes made to cabinet were designed to replace ministers who had accrued controversy in their roles.
 This meant that Gordon Hill was replaced as the minister for police by Ian Taylor and Pearce was replaced as the minister for education by Carmen Lawrence, a cabinet newcomer.

 Dowding was not part of any Labor Party faction.
 When asked about this, he replied that "my heart beats in the direction of giving Labor the opportunity to govern.
 Social issues are not the prerogative of the Left.
 The Left gets sidetracked and the Right gets sidetracked.
 If my heart beats anywhere, it's in the centre."
+In 2012, Dowding said in an interview that "I regarded myself as Left but I was in the centre.
+The Left was right socially and the Right was very right and I did not form allegiances very well."

-The March 1988 by-elections in the electoral districts of Ascot and Balga had swings away from the Labor Party of 14.8% and 21.3% respectively, which Dowding blamed on both the state and federal governments.
+The March 1988 by-elections in the electoral districts of Ascot and Balga had swings away from the Labor Party of 14.8 percent and 21.3 percent respectively, which Dowding blamed on both the state and federal governments.
 The high informal vote caused the Dowding government to reverse the Burke government's 1987 addition of ticket voting in the Legislative Assembly.